Trauma's Impact

 Walking the Path Together

 I would be honored to walk with you in this process.
-Together, we’ll move at a pace that feels safe and steady, gently making space for the parts of you that learned to protect and survive.
-Over time, this work helps release patterns that no longer serve you and reclaim what was lost—safety, self-trust, and the freedom to love and be loved with greater ease, joy, and authenticity.
+We’ll move at a pace that feels safe and manageable, making room for the parts of you that learned to protect and help you get through.
+With time, therapy can help loosen patterns that no longer serve you and support you in reclaiming what matters most—safety, self-trust, and the ability to love and be loved with more ease and authenticity.

 Counseling in Newport Beach & across California